ipfabric/docs/docs/overview/snapshots.md

 ---
-description: Network snapshots record the state of the network in time, enabling to retrieve historical information, follow network state changes, analyze connectivity
+description: Network snapshots record the state of the network in time, enabling us to retrieve historical information, follow network state changes, analyze connectivity, and more.
 ---

 # How Snapshots Work

-Network snapshots record the state of the network in time, enabling to retrieve historical information, follow network state changes, analyze connectivity, and more.
+Network snapshots record the state of the network in time, enabling us to retrieve historical information, follow network state changes, analyze connectivity, and more.
 A network snapshot is a fully functional software copy of the network, including all configuration and state data.
 Active network view displays information from a network snapshot which can be selected using Snapshot selector drop-down menu in the top left corner of the Main User Interface.

 ![Snapshot selector menu](snapshot_selector_menu.png)